taylortempleton/VerificationPractice_SimpleCPU/README.md

 # UVM Verification of a Simple CPU

-## Hello!

-I am a Raleigh, NC based engineer with semiconductor fabrication experience reskilling for a technical role within a computer-hardware manufacturing or design company.

-Below is a small self-assigned project in support of that effort.
-All input is much appreciated.
-Thank you!

-Taylor Templeton
-taylor.templeton@gmail.com

 ## Project Summary
 Goal: Build understanding of how functional verification tools and concepts work in concert.